 From repaving loop 322, to several other projects, there is quite a bit of construction going on in Abilene right now.
-Here’s a list of projects that Texas Department of Transportation have announced for the week of September 22-26.
+Here’s a list of projects that Texas Department of Transportation have announced for the week of January 26-31.

 The Texas Department of Transportation is responsible for maintaining 80,000 miles of road and for supporting aviation, rail, and public transportation across the state.
 TxDOT and its 11,000 employees are committed to working with others to provide safe and reliable transportation solutions for Texas by maintaining a safe system, addressing congestion, connecting Texas communities, and being a Best in Class state agency.
 Find out more at TxDOT.gov.
 Fan us on Facebook, and follow us on Twitter.